23 June, 2011

 It happens to everyone.
 You think you've finished your work, so you send a document to the printers or email it to your client.
 One problem: you actually weren't quite done and major embarrassment is on the way.

 If you're working in MS Word, here's a checklist of five things you should review before you press print:

 The last changes you made may have moved items from one page to another.
 If your document includes an automatically generated Table of Contents, right-click on it and choose "Update field".
 Do the same for any lists of tables or figures.

 In MS Word, references are fields such as footnotes, table headers and cross-references.
 The editing process may have changed the order of tables, figures or other references.
 So it's important to be aware that not all references update automatically.
 To update all references, type Ctrl-A to select the entire document, then type F9.
 This will also update the Table of Contents and other automatically generated lists.

 If you're working with somebody else, you probably want to leave tracked changes and comments on so that your changes are visible.
 However, if the document is about to go to press, it's all too easy to forget to accept all changes.
 The way to do this varies depending on your version of MS Word.
-Instructions are available for Word 2002/3 and for Word 2007/10/13.
+Instructions are available for Word 2007 and above.

 Not all documents require a Table of Abbreviations.
 However, if you haven't done one, ask yourself whether that's because it takes too long or because it's genuinely not useful.
 The fact is that a Table of Abbreviations is almost always helpful to your reader.
 Despite this, in a random test we found that less than two percent of documents over 1500 words actually include a Table of Abbreviations.